 1. Bananas

-Bananas are rich in nutrients and are a favourite pre-workout alternative for millions of athletes and gym-goers across the globe.
+Bananas are rich in nutrients and are a favorite pre-workout alternative for millions of athletes and gym-goers across the globe.

-A study suggests it is an excellent source of energy for people who engage in weightlifting or intense cardio sessions.
+A study suggests it is an excellent source of energy for people who engage in lift weights or intense cardio sessions.

 Bananas contain carbohydrates and potassium making them a perfect fuel for your body.
 They also slow down the process of glucose getting released into your bloodstream which enhances your muscle functioning during workouts.